readingcapital/readingcapital.github.io/volume-1/index.md

 #### The Value Transferred by the Machinery to the Product ####

 The results of science cost nothing once they are attained.
 But to use them the appropriate means of production are required.
 Their value increases the value of the product because their value is transferred.
-But the purpose is to make these products cheaper.
+Yet, the purpose is to make these products cheaper.
 The individual machine might cost more, but because it is more productive its value spreads across more products.
-Hence, there is less $c$ contribution for each individual product.
+Hence, there is less
+$c$ contribution for each individual product.

-Furthermore, as the productivity of building machines increases, their value drops, the become cheaper.
+Furthermore, as the productivity of building machines increases, their value drops, they become cheaper.

-The final products part of value which is transferred from the means of production increases relatively to $v$ but drops absolutely (the product becomes cheaper).
+The part of value which is transferred from the means of production to the final part increases relatively to $v$ but drops absolutely (the product becomes cheaper).

 Machinery is only employed to replace living necessary labour.
 It is only worthwhile to capital to when it is cheaper to buy the machine than to pay workers.
-The conditions for applying labour saving techniques are narrower than in a rational mode of production.
-A machine is not used if it saves labour absolutely, but only when it saves $v$.
+The conditions for applying labour saving techniques are narrower than in a mode of production where production is for use-values.
+A machine is not used if it only saves labour absolutely, but only when it saves $v$.

 #### The Most Immediate Effects of Machine Production on the Worker ####